What are police powers to stop and search? UK police officers have the legal authority to stop and question you at any

 In fact, local forces can decide whether their officers need to record the self-defined ethnicity of persons stopped and asked to account for themselves.
 This applies most where there may be concerns for the local monitoring of disproportionality.

 Note: You would have the right to request information on how to complain about the way you got treated.
-The officer must provide the details on how to make a complaint.
+The officer must provide the details on how to make a complaint about police treatment.

 The police say that stop and account happens when an officer stops a member of the public.
 The office may ask you several questions including:

 Note: The police officer does not have the authority to make you stay - even if you get stopped under police stop and account powers.
 But, a stop and search falls under much stricter legal conditions.